archishou/MidnightChessEngine/ChessEngine/ChessEngine_tests/lib/googletest/docs/advanced.md

 ## Sharing Resources Between Tests in the Same Test Suite

-googletest creates a new test fixture object for each test in order to make tests independent and easier to debug.
+googletest creates a new test fixture object for each test in order to make tests independent and easier to debug_diagnostics_file.
 However, sometimes tests use resources that are expensive to set up, making the one-copy-per-test model prohibitively expensive.